Table of Contents

 - Provide the foot with elasticity and resilience during motion

-- Absorb shocks especially during falls on the feet
+- Absorb shocks, especially during falls onto the feet

 - Help the feet to adapt to uneven surfaces

 - Protect the nerves and vessels on the plantar surface of the foot